arminbrandy/ethme/README.md

 Unless otherwise agreed with the Tutor, the project hast above defined requirements to be done, to be seen as successful.

 For time & task recording, a simple Google Sheet will be used.

+As study project besides a working product of course, the focus also lies in learning the used technologies, as Android App development and web3j.